-Adam Somerset reviews the new novel by Julian Barnes, which features tripartite structure and some lines which cut deep.
+Adam Somerset reviews The Only Story, the new novel by Julian Barnes, which features tripartite structure and some lines which cut deep.

 A lively critical scene thrives on divergence of opinion.
 In culture, as in politics, the ability to engage in argument without quarrel is indicator of its maturity.
 A television discussion this February featured Ken Clark and Bernard Jenkin.
 Antagonism at the political level did not effect the personal relations which were warm.
 Julian Barnes has been a published novelist for 38 years and ought to be a recognisable voice.
 The Only Story divided its first reviewers in a way that was refreshing.
 “This is Julian Barnes at the height of his powers,” reported the critic at the Times.
 The reviewer at sister paper the Sunday Times was less persuaded.
 “The passion the novel purports to describe never takes wing,” wrote reviewer Theo Tait.